top of page

 How does it feel?
 Does it hurt?

 The treatment feels like a gentle tug and lift of the skin and deeper layers, rolling in different patterns over the body like a wave.
-Most clients find it pleasant, but if you have sensitive skin, you may feel slightly sore.
+Most clients find it pleasant, but you may feel slightly sore if you have sensitive skin.
 The strength of the treatment can be individually adjusted to your comfort level.

 What will I feel afterwards?

-Most clients report a feeling of relaxation and increase in energy.
-Since the lymph system is stimulated, it is recommended that you drink 4 – 6 glasses of water every day during the duration of your treatment in order to aid in elimination.
+Most clients report a feeling of relaxation and an increase in energy.
+Since the lymph system is stimulated, it is recommended that you drink 4 – 6 glasses of water every day during the duration of your treatment to aid in elimination.

 Are there side effects?